tangchang3531/ibeehub.github.io/mentors_en.md

 ---
 # Mentors

+## Andy Wang

+Graduated from Columbia University, product manager at Tencent.
+Two entrepreneurship experiences in 3d printing and career network.
+Founder of earlybird club and representative of Columbia Venture Community(Shenzhen).
+Passion in customer demands and interactive design.

 ## Jason Liu
 Founder and Managing Director of DFW Excellerator；VP of American Chinese Federation Industry and Commerce；MBA from UT Dallas and Computer Science and Engineering from UT Arlington.